 The Water Allocation Plan for the River Murray Prescribed Watercourse was adopted in February 2019.
-The plan includes important information about the way we take and use water from the River Murray.
+The water allocation plan includes important information about the way we take and use water from the River Murray.

-The plan was prepared with extensive input from irrigation, community and environmental groups.
-It will ensure that River Murray water users receive sustainable allocations in dry years, supporting jobs and regional communities.
+The water allocation plan was prepared with extensive input from irrigation, community and environmental groups.
+It will ensure that River Murray water users receive sustainable allocations, supporting jobs and regional communities.

-The new River Murray plan locks in a previous commitment to reduce Adelaide's reliance on the river by 50 gigalitres in dry years - in recognition of metropolitan Adelaide's access to other sources.
+The new water allocation plan locks in a previous commitment to reduce Adelaide's reliance on the River Murray by 50 gigalitres in dry years - in recognition of metropolitan Adelaide's access to other sources of water.
 Compared to the Millennium Drought, this commitment boosts irrigation allocations by 8 percent in dry years and applies whenever irrigators are on allocations of less than 100 percent.

 For more information: